Kilifi

-Kilifi is a town on the coast of Kenya, 56 km northeast by road of Mombasa.
+Kilifi is a town on the coast of Kenya, 56 km northeast of Mombasa by road.
 The town lies on the Kilifi Creek and sits on the estuary of the Goshi River.
-Kilifi is capital of the Kilifi County and has a population of 122,899 (2009 census).
+Kilifi is the capital of Kilifi County and had a population of 122,899 during the 2009 census.

 Kilifi is known for its sandy beaches and for the ruins of Mnarani, including mosques and tombs, dating from the 14th to the 17th century.

 Geography and climate

-Kilifi town sits on both sides of the estuary and are linked by the Kilifi Bridge which overlooks the estuary.
+Kilifi town sits on both sides of the estuary and is linked by the Kilifi Bridge which overlooks the estuary.
 The south side has the Mnarani ruins and Shauri Moyo beach while the north side is the main part of Kilifi Town and Bofa Beach.

 The weather is generally warm throughout the year (above 25 °C) with two seasons of moderate rainfall (about 800–1000 mm).
 Long periods of rain start around March and last into July, while the short periods start around October and last until December.

-The terrain is generally flat with sandy-loamy soils.
-Common trees include Cocos nucifera, Anacadium occidentale, Azadirachta indica, and Mangifera indica.
+The terrain is generally flat with sandy-loamy soils with the common trees being Cocos nucifera, Anacadium occidentale, Azadirachta indica, and Mangifera indica.